 Oliver Dudley says his ‘Think Possible’ philosophy is behind his astounding successes as a novice runner and rower.
 He has a particular passion for encouraging young people to make the most of opportunities.
 Oliver’s key messages are built on his experiences of teamwork, personal leadership, planning, embracing change and risk.
 He motivates others to go beyond their self-limiting beliefs and to ‘Think Possible’: a mantra and belief for our times.

-As a team member of the 14 man crew aboard La Mondiale in 2008, Oliver rowed for 2 hours on, 2 hours off, for 33 days across the Atlantic breaking the 16 year old Guinness World Record – a record that had withstood 60 previous challenges.
+Oliver Dudley was part of the 14-man crew aboard La Mondiale in 2008.
+During this epic adventure he rowed for 2 hours on, 2 hours off, for 33 days across the Atlantic breaking the 16 year old Guinness World Record.
+No mean feat as this record had withstood 60 previous challenges.
 In 2009, Oliver joined a small team of runners to attempt 7 ultra marathons on 7 continents 7 days.
 (He’d never run a marathon before.)
-As Sir Ranulph Fiennes put it this was a ‘great achievement - a success made all the more remarkable by their background as novice runners.
+As Sir Ranulph Fiennes put it this was a ‘great achievement – a success made all the more remarkable by their background as novice runners.
 This accomplishment demonstrates what can be done with proper planning, hard work and self belief.’